top of page

 Check you have a strong and stable internet connection.

-Check the lighting.
-Natural light is best.
-Try and avoid sitting in the dark.
+Check lighting — natural light is ideal; avoid sitting in the dark.

 If you have a referral from your GP or Psychiatrist through the Better Mental Initiative, you will be able to access the MBS Telehealth items and claim a Medicare rebate.
 The telehealth medicare items were made permanent by the Government on 13th December 2021.